 Intended Outcomes for the course

-- Be able to apply the same chemical principles when confronted with similar situations in the real world taking into account factors such as reasonable approximation and limitation due to uncertainty.
+- Apply chemical principles to real-world situations, taking into account factors such as reasonable approximation and limitation due to uncertainty.

 - Be prepared for future studies in a field of science and related disciplines.

-- Able to apply critical thinking skills to situations in the real world involving chemical knowledge, evaluating factors such as limitations arising from uncertainty in measurement, and methodology.
+- Apply critical thinking skills to situations in the real world involving chemical knowledge, evaluating factors such as limitations arising from uncertainty in measurement, and methodology.

-- Be able to collaborate effectively with fellow students to set up an experiment, collect data, record results, analyze the outcome, and prepare a report in form of a science paper.
+- Collaborate effectively with fellow students to set up an experiment, collect data, record results, analyze the outcome, and prepare a report in the form of a science paper.

-- Be able to evaluate his/her own abilities and skills in chemistry, formulating strategy to increase lifelong learning.
+- Evaluate his/her own abilities and skills in chemistry, formulating a strategy to increase lifelong learning.

 Course Activities and Design